nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `name` > `status` > `rating` > `tag`
 </div>

-Therefore, let's say you want to sort by status in ascending order, then by name in ascending order.
-Use `sort n/asc s/asc so/statusname`.
+To sort by status in ascending order, then by name in ascending order, use `sort n/asc s/asc so/statusname`.

 <div markdown="block" class="alert alert-warning">
 :exclamation: **Take note:** When using `so/` prefix, Trackermon will check if all the prefixes used are present in your `SEQUENCE`.
 If they aren't, an error message will be displayed!